solana-labs/wormhole-hackathon/README.md

 ## Other Resources

+* [Find a teammate](link)We created a directory of registrants.
+We encourage hackers looking to join or form a team to search that resource.
 * [Build a high-speed DEX on Solana using Serum infrastructure](https://serum-academy.com/en/developer-resources/)
 * [Run your own DEX](https://serum-academy.com/en/dex-list/)
 * [List tokens on the Serum DEX](https://serum-academy.com/en/add-market/)